-The story of Campbell Soup began more than 140 years ago when Joseph Campbell, a fruit merchant, and Abraham Anderson, an icebox maker, formed the Joseph Campbell Preserve Company in Camden, New Jersey producing and selling canned fruits and vegetable preserves.
+The story of Campbell Soup began in 1869 when Joseph Campbell, a fruit merchant, and Abraham Anderson, an icebox maker, formed the Joseph Campbell Preserve Company in Camden, New Jersey producing and selling canned fruits and vegetable preserves.

 It wasn’t until 1897 that the concept of condensed soup was born with much thanks to John T. Dorrance.
 Condensed soup revolutionized how North Americans could easily and quickly feed their families with affordable, delicious and nourishing soup.